MOKRAB-ACHOUR/stability-anallysis-with-wind-turbine/README.md

 #
 stability analysis of electrical networks with asynchronous generation
+<h2
+stability analysis of electrical networks with asynchronous generation , Python , Digsilent, Power factory /h2>
+Keywords: Stability, modeling, Distributed power networks, interaction, distributed production,energy quality, stability of equilibria.
+Problem  and  work  plan:
 <h1
-stability analysis of electrical networks with asynchronous generation , Python , Digsilent, Power factory /h1>
-Keywords: Stability, modeling, Distributed power networks, interaction, distributed production, energy quality, stability of equilibria.
-Problem  and  work  plan: Wind turbines occupy an important part of decentralized production and therefore  influence  the  stability  of  the  network  to  which  they  are  connected.
+  Wind turbines occupy an important part of decentralized production and therefore  influence  the  stability  of  the  network  to  which  they  are  connected.
 Indeed,  the  electric power produced by the wind turbine is fluctuating.
 It varies suddenly due to a rapid variation in wind speed.
 This  can  be  considered  as  a  disturbance  on  the  power  injected  into  the  network  and  can